UPSC Mains - Overview

-- The UPSC Prelims exam is usually held between June and August, so the candidates need to prepare for both Prelims, and Mains simultaneously till January.
-After that candidates are required to fully focus on the Prelims exam.
+- The UPSC Prelims exam is usually held between June and August, so the candidates must simultaneously prepare for both Prelims and Mains until January.
+After that, candidates are required to focus fully on the Prelims exam.

 - As UPSC Mains is descriptive in nature, candidates need to write at least 300 words per day.
 Answer writing practice can be done through regular tests along with making notes.

 - Candidates need to be very consistent with their preparation as there is not much time left after the UPSC Prelims exam.
-The days should be pre-scheduled and you need to implement them to perfection.
+The days should be pre-scheduled, and you must implement them to perfection.

-- To write qualitative answers, candidates must understand the trend of the questions including the essay.
-So here keeping track of the previous year’s questions becomes so crucial.
-While going through the previous year’s questions you will figure out that some parts are more important than others.
+- To write qualitative answers, candidates must understand the trend of the questions, including the essay.
+So, keeping track of the previous year’s questions becomes crucial.
+While going through the previous year’s questions, you will discover that some parts are more important than others.
 Use this method for the optional subjects as well.

 The UPSC Exam is considered one of the toughest exams in the country.
-The UPSC Exam is conducted in three rounds, viz.
+It is conducted in three rounds, viz.
 Prelims, Mains and the Interview.
 The UPSC Mains is the second stage of the exam.
-It is advised for candidates to practice answer writing well in advance for the UPSC Mains Exam as all t papers in the Mains Exam are descriptive in nature.
+It is advised for candidates to practice answer writing well in advance for the UPSC Mains Exam, as all papers in the Mains Exam are descriptive in nature.
 Many candidates fail to complete the entire paper due to a lack of practice and proper time management.

 How to Write Answers in UPSC Mains?

 - Follow a multidimensional approach.
-The answers should cover all the basic aspects related to the topic and its interrelation with other subjects.
+The answers should cover all the basic aspects of the topic and its interrelation with other subjects.